cyberark/conjur-api-dotnet/README.md

 applianceURL: the applianceURL e.g. https://conjurmaster.myorg.com/

 applianceCertificatePath: the path and name of the Conjur appliance certificate.
-The easiest way to get the certifiate is to use the Conjur CLI command `conjur init -h conjurmaster.myorg.com -f .conjurrc`.
+The easiest way to get the certifiate is to use the Conjur CLI command `conjur init -u conjurmaster.myorg.com -f .conjurrc`.
 The certificate can be taken from any system you have run the Conjur CLI from.

 accountName: The name of the account in Conjur.